foambubble/foam/docs/features/note-templates.md

 Foam supports note templates.
 Templates are a way to customize the starting content for your notes (instead of always starting from an empty note).

 Note templates are files located in the special `.foam/templates` directory.
+The `.foam/templates` can be within the workspace, or within the user's home directory (e.g. `~/.foam/templates`).

 ## Quickstart